bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

   - type: features_section
     features:
       - title: Innovate your ERP and customer processes
-        subtitle: >-
-          A headless approach to extending your key back office systems, but with interfaces built around you
+        subtitle: 'A headless approach to extending your key back office systems,'
         content: >
           Keeping your back office in real-time sync with your frontend experiences and commerce platforms is a costly proposition as you add